Designing Culturally Aligned AI Systems For Social Good in Non-Western Contexts: Discussion

-In the following sections, we examine the interplay of these factors as clustering around three higher-level, interrelated influences: sociocultural, institutional, and technological.
-Together, these influences determine what kinds of systems get built, which communities they reach, and how they endure over time.
-We then present recommendations derived from our findings and situate them within existing literature.
+While some of these factors apply to any software project, AI’s stochastic and data-dependent behavior \cite{bender_dangers_2021} introduces distinct complexities, as we show in the following sections.
+Building on prior work in technology design and adoption \cite{davis_technology_2024, scherer_technology_2019, xu_developing_2022, williams_social_1996}, we synthesize three higher-level influences -- Sociocultural, Institutional, and Technological -- that shaped the LISTED factors and ultimately determined how culturally aligned AI systems were built, adopted, and sustained.
+We then present twelve guidelines derived from our findings and situate them within this broader literature.